openplotter/docs/getting_started/installing.rst

 	sudo apt update
 	sudo apt install python3-wxgtk4.0 python3-ujson python3-pyudev vlc

-Now you have to install the *OpenPlotter Settings* app from the .deb file you will found at :ref:`Desktop and laptop<downloading_desktop>` in *Downloading* chapter
+Now you have to install the *OpenPlotter Settings* app from the .deb file you will found in :ref:`Desktop and laptop<downloading_desktop>` section in *Downloading* chapter

 After downloading the .deb file, you can install it by double click or typing this in a terminal replacing *x.x.x-stable* by your version: